New Outdoor Study By GSUSA Released Summer 2014

 Please visit our GSEIWI news page for other stories on our fight to keep our Girl Scout camps open and viable for future girls.

-Girl Scouts of America and the Zombie Virus
+Stealing from girls.
+Stealing from communities.
+Part 2 of Girl Scouts of America and the Zombie Virus

 When Non-Profits Go Corporate: Cautionary Tales